jordyorel/orus-lang/docs/ROADMAP_PERFORMANCE.md

    - [x] Capture regression tests under `make jit-benchmark-orus` so the uplift target is automatically enforced in CI.
      - The target now executes both optimized-loop and FFI workloads under JIT + interpreter configurations, emitting structured metrics for CI diffing.

-   - [ ] Extend lowering coverage so boxed values no longer trigger `unsupported_value_kind` bailouts during optimized loop tier-up.
+   - [x] Extend lowering coverage so boxed values no longer trigger `unsupported_value_kind` bailouts during optimized loop tier-up.
-     - Optimized loop runs still fail two translations when encountering boxed temporaries; we need helper-backed IR to keep mixed-value kernels native.
+     - Mixed-value loop kernels now route boxed temporaries through the shared helper-backed IR so tier-up emits native branches without tripping the bailout guard.
+The profiler logs no longer record failed translations on boxed loop counters, keeping optimized loops resident in the JIT tier.
+The translator now preserves boxed metadata when only one side of the loop guard is typed, ensuring the helper-backed lowering is selected and validated by the mixed-counter regression test.
-   - [ ] Teach the translator to handle opcode 0 (`OP_LOAD_CONST`) inside the FFI ping/pong harness so the native tier can materialize constants before host calls.
+   - [x] Teach the translator to handle opcode 0 (`OP_LOAD_CONST`) inside the FFI ping/pong harness so the native tier can materialize constants before host calls.
-     - The FFI benchmark remains interpreter-only because the baseline tier bails out on the very first constant load; adding IR + lowering for the opcode will allow the helper dispatch to proceed.
+     - Boxed constants now translate to a shared `LOAD_VALUE_CONST` IR opcode that funnels through a helper capable of materializing any constant pool entry.
+The x86-64 and AArch64 backends lower the opcode by invoking `orus_jit_native_load_value_const`, which validates the expected kind, warms the typed caches, and reconciles boxed registers before dispatching to FFI helpers.
+The baseline tier no longer bails on the first constant load, unblocking native execution of the FFI ping/pong benchmark.

 2. **Finish JIT-side GC cooperation**
-   - Audit DynASM emission to ensure every allocation, write barrier, and safepoint macro expands to `GC_SAFEPOINT(vm)` before returning to Orus code.
+   - [x] Audit DynASM emission to ensure every allocation, write barrier, and safepoint macro expands to `GC_SAFEPOINT(vm)` before returning to Orus code.
+     - All JIT helpers now funnel through `orus_jit_helper_safepoint()` so translated DynASM paths, boxed allocations, write barriers, and native call returns consistently invoke `GC_SAFEPOINT(vm)` before resuming Orus execution.
+     - A new baseline regression drives `CALL_NATIVE` through the helper-backed IR and asserts the shared safepoint counter increments after native dispatch, preventing host hooks from bypassing GC enforcement.
-   - Add stress tests that trigger tiered code during heap growth (`run_gc_intensive_hotloop()`), verifying reconciliation of typed registers during collections.
+   - [x] Add stress tests that trigger tiered code during heap growth (`run_gc_intensive_hotloop()`), verifying reconciliation of typed registers during collections.
+     - The baseline backend suite now drives `run_gc_intensive_hotloop()` inside `tests/unit/test_vm_jit_backend.c`, forcing a safepoint while typed arithmetic values remain live.
+     - The stress harness spikes `bytesAllocated` past a reduced `gcThreshold`, asserts `vm.gcCount` increments, and confirms accumulator registers still contain the expected post-loop totals after the collector reconciles boxed mirrors.
-   - Exercise deoptimization paths mid-GC to guarantee interpreter + JIT frame layouts remain in sync when the collector walks the stack.
+  - [x] Exercise deoptimization paths mid-GC to guarantee interpreter + JIT frame layouts remain in sync when the collector walks the stack.
+    - `tests/unit/test_vm_jit_backend.c` now drives a bool constant through a safepoint immediately before a type guard bailout, forcing `vm_default_deopt_stub()` to rebind the active frame while GC reconciliation is in flight.
+The regression asserts boxed and typed mirrors stay identical, the pending invalidate trigger is recorded, and the specialized function drops back to baseline execution without drifting interpreter state.
    - Extend the GC telemetry dashboard to flag missed safepoints or reconciliation drift while native frames are active.

 ---